abdelkd/typra/README.md

 });
 ```

-Note: if the field is supposed to be a number you have to always define the field as `z.coerce.number()`
+Note: if the field is supposed to be a number you have to always define the field as `z.coerce.number()`.
+Using `z.number()` will always make schema fail.